-According to some estimates as many as 80% of the guest reviews published on hotel booking websites are bogus, something that few travelers are aware of.
-There is no surefire way to determine a review’s validity, but there are some useful warning signs.
+Many of the guest reviews published on hotel booking websites are bogus, written by review factories or employees or friends of employees of the hotel.
+There is no surefire way of knowing if a review is real or fake, but there are some useful warning signs.

 Faced with finding a hotel to stay at upon my arrival in Bangkok next week, I am faced with a dilemma that I don’t often face: I’ve got to find a hotel to stay at for a few hours following an arrival in the wee hours of the morning.

 How do I avoid a fiasco such as this …

 That’s right!
 I booked a room at a lovely boutique hotel in Bangkok on line.
 When I arrived at the hotel, however, I was told the hotel was overbooked – despite the fact that I had already paid for the room on line.

 I was told I would be accommodated in an “even better” hotel and was taken there by shuttle.
 When I arrived, I was horrified to discover that it was in the throws of a noisy renovation.
 But more on that later …

 And now, back to my story (and the purpose of this post) …

 After flying on Emirates Airline from Hong Kong to Bangkok, Thailand, I will need to check into a hotel past midnight and check out of the hotel a few hours later because my first “real” destination is Pattaya, where I will spend the next seven nights.

 I say I don’t usually face this dilemma because as a travel writer/travel blogger I’m usually traveling on a press trip (in which case accommodation is arranged for me) or I make arrangements through my many contacts in the travel industry.

 If I’m making my own arrangements, other factors often come into play.
 But I don’t usually book rooms online, and I don’t rely too heavily on the guest reviews posted on booking websites such as TripAdvisor, Hotels.com, or Expedia.